ibm-cloud-docs/microsoft/03-bastion.md

 In this deployment pattern we are using the following products which should be downloaded to the bastion host:

-* MS SQL Server Developer Edition which can be downloaded from [SQL Server products & resources](https://www.microsoft.com/en-gb/evalcenter/evaluate-sql-server-2019?filetype=EXE){:external}.
+* MS SQL Server Developer Edition which can be downloaded from [SQL Server products & resources](https://www.microsoft.com/en-gb/evalcenter/evaluate-sql-server-2019?filetype=EXE){: external}.
-* SQL Server Management Studio (SSMS) which can be downloaded from [Download SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15){:external}.
+* SQL Server Management Studio (SSMS) which can be downloaded from [Download SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15){: external}.
-* Diskspd is a storage subsystem testing tool and can be downloaded from [DISKSPD 2.0.21a](https://github.com/Microsoft/diskspd/releases){:external}.
+* Diskspd is a storage subsystem testing tool and can be downloaded from [DISKSPD 2.0.21a](https://github.com/Microsoft/diskspd/releases){: external}.
 * PowerShell can interact with SQL Server instances, however, requires a module to be installed.
 If this module must be installed on the non-Internet connected SQL sever then download this module.
-Refer to [SqlServer](https://docs.microsoft.com/en-us/powershell/module/sqlserver/?view=sqlserver-ps){:external} for more details.
+Refer to [SqlServer](https://docs.microsoft.com/en-us/powershell/module/sqlserver/?view=sqlserver-ps){: external} for more details.

 You may find that Windows Explorer a little difficult to download files and want to disable IE Enhanced Security Configuration: